-Need to learn how to get rid of cockroaches and fast?
+Need to learn how to get rid of roaches and fast?
 We've got your back so no need to fret.

 Not sure this is the critter you're dealing with?
-Check our how to get rid of pests article to identify the creep in question.
+Check out how to get rid of pests to identify the creep in question.

 They are sneaky little creeps who usually enter your home by hitching a ride in paper bags and cardboard boxes, or sneaking in through holes in pipes, vents, cracks and crevices.
 They're not picky eaters either – seeking out pretty much anything to munch, including starchy and sugary foods.

 Paul Blackhurst, Head of Technical Academy at Rentokil (opens in new tab) Pest Control explains more, 'Cockroaches are closely associated with the human environment and have become pests worldwide.
 They are attracted to buildings where there is food, moisture, and in colder climates, warmth.
 They feed on a wide range of human foods and also organic materials such as cardboard, glue, feces, dead animals, and fellow cockroaches.
 They can pick up diseases from the filth in their surroundings and readily transmit them onto food and surfaces.'

 On top of all that, roaches carry diseases, such as salmonella, staphylococcus, and streptococcus, so it's important to try to sort the problem fast.
 We look at how to get rid of cockroaches with tips on eliminating and preventing one of the toughest insects for good.

 An obvious sign of a cockroach infestation is to find a live one scuttling across the floor.
 However, roaches are nocturnal in nature so the chances of spotting one in daylight hours is slim.